International Neuroscience Coaching Certification

 Neuroscience is at the forefront of coaching.
 This program places Lambent and the International Coaching Community at the forefront of coaching methodology in the ‘twenties.

 The International Certification on Neuroscience Coaching is taught by Joseph O’Connor, co-founder of the International Coaching Community.

-If you’re interested on the book, click here.
+If you are interested in the book, click here.

 Access to a Global Community